Georgism And Population Control

 Historically, population has declined as often as increased.
 It has ebbed and flowed, while its centers have changed.
 Regions once holding great populations are now deserted, and their cultivated fields turned to jungle.

-Where are Henry George’s sources and evidence for this claim???
-Populations have declined before, but it’s not true at all that they “ebbed and flowed”.
+Where are Henry George’s sources and evidence for this claim??1 Populations have declined before, but it’s not true at all that they “ebbed and flowed”.
 When we look at a graph of the world’s population history, we don’t see a population that waves up and down.
 What we see is that it remained at a nearly constant level for most of human history (the carrying capacity), and that it gradually increased whenever new technology and new food sources were acquired.
-When the population did go down, it was because some combination of war, disease, and famine reduced the population (e.g. the Mongol invasions in Eurasia, the black plague in Europe, Old World diseases in the Americas, etc), because how else would a population decline when it’s otherwise well-adapted to its environment enough to populate it up to its carrying capacity?
+When populations did go down, it was because some combination of war, disease, and famine reduced the population (e.g. the Mongol invasions in Eurasia, the black plague in Europe, Old World diseases in the Americas, etc), because how else would a population decline when it’s otherwise well-adapted to its environment enough to populate it up to its carrying capacity?
 In fact, warfare was the primary factor for limiting Amerindian populations before Europeans colonized the Americas.

 New nations have arisen and others declined.
 Sparse regions have become populous and dense ones receded.
 But as far back as we can go, without merely guessing, there is nothing to show continuous increase.
 We are apt to lose sight of this fact as we count our increasing millions.
 As yet, the principle of population has not been strong enough to fully settle the world.
 Whether the aggregate population of the earth in 1879 is greater than at any previous time, we can only guess.
 Compared with its capacities to support human life, the earth as a whole is still sparsely populated.